About RMCI

 • Ship builders

 SYBAss member shipyards, the paint companies, repair and refit yards and coating facilities worldwide recognise the qualification and will, in many cases, only accept inspectors into their facilities who have achieved the RMCI standard.
-It is in the interests of all marine coating inspectors to encourage their colleagues to undertake the course, not only to raise the standards of inspection in the industry generally but to standardise reporting and to ensure that the highest levels of independence are maintained.
+It is in the interests of all marine coating Inspectors to encourage their colleagues to undertake the course, not only to raise the standards of inspection in the industry generally but to standardise reporting and to ensure that the highest levels of independence are maintained.

+The cost is £2,250.00 (VAT exempt), which includes two days of webinars, study material including a comprehensive manual, all examinations, professional tutors and lunch and refreshments at the face-to-face sessions (over four days).
 Please complete the online course application form to register your interest in attending a future RMCI course.

-5 year revalidation process
+5-year revalidation process

 Part One

 This is a desk-based review of your activity as an RMCI over the past five years.
-The assessors are looking for objective evidence of your work during that period, including log-book and two reports, to demonstrate you are still current in the marketplace.
+The assessors are looking for objective evidence of your work during that period, including a log-book and two reports, to demonstrate you are still current in the marketplace.

 The cost for Part One is £325 (VAT exempt).